 Degree-Seeking Students must be age 16 or older.
-Students under the age of 16 must contact the Director of Admissions, Recruitment and Orientation, for special admissions requirements.

-The admissions application and residency verification forms are available on the BCCC website: www.bccc.edu.
+Students under the age of 16 must contact the Director of Admissions for special admissions requirements.
+The admissions application and residency verification forms are available in the Admissions Office on each campus or on the BCCC website www.bccc.edu.